CenterForSpatialResearch/MappingForTheUrbanHumanities/Resources/DownloadingQGIS.md

 ![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/Images/InstallMac11.png)

 #####Note for Mac Users:
-If you have very strict firewall settings enabled you might be presented with this following message:
+If you have very strict security/firewall settings enabled you might be presented with this following message:
   ![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/Images/InstallMac02.png)

- If you recieve this security message then open your System Preferences and select Security and Privacy.
+ If you recieve this security message then you will need to authorize an exception to your firewall settings.You can do this by opening your System Preferences and selecting Security and Privacy:

   ![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/Images/InstallMac03.png)

  Within Security and Privacy select the General tab and instruct your machine to "Open Anyway."
-Note, if you recieved this security message you will have to do this same process for each of the four pieces of software we are installing.
+Note, if you recieved this security message you will have to go through this same process for each of the four pieces of software we are installing.
  	![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/Images/InstallMac07.png)